 Principle 1: Fair & Legal Practice

-GDPR requires organisations to collect and process data in a lawful, fair and transparent fashion.
+GDPR requires organizations to collect and process data in a lawful, fair and transparent fashion.
 They have to build systems and create processes that ensure this.

 Principle 2: Limitation of Purpose

-The purpose of data collection stated by the organisation governs the need and relevance of the data collected.
+The purpose of data collection stated by the organization governs the need and relevance of the data collected.

 Principle 4: Maintaining Accuracy